 After a short break on a beach with a beautiful sight of a waterfall, we go back on board to run the following rapids: Garganta profunda (Deep Gorge), Éxtasis (Ecstasy), Huevo revuelto (Scrambled Egg), Colmillo (Eye Tooth) and Internacional (International).
 On our way along the Andes Range, we are accompanied by deep gorges.

 Our trip ends when we get to the Chilean border.
 The border marker crowns the place.
 We load the gear, and we return to John’s ranch, leaving the imposing Mt.
 Bastión behind.
 The unmistakable smell of a tasty Patagonian asado (grilled meat) invites us to sit around the table, where we can also eat delicious salads and exquisite homemade desserts.
 The John family makes the food with great care, using products grown in their garden and field.
 We then return to Bariloche.

-Includes: Transfers, guides, safety kayak for day 3, river equipment (neoprene suit and waterproof jacket), support raft, dry bags for personal clothing, watertight boxes for photography equipment, camping equipment (tent, insulating sleeping mats, cooking utensils) and all the meals mentioned above: breakfast, lunch, happy hour and hot meal and wine for the night.
+Includes: Transfers, guides, safety kayak for day 3, river equipment (neoprene suit and waterproof jacket), support raft, dry bags for personal clothing, watertight boxes for photography equipment, accommodation places and all the meals mentioned above: breakfast, lunch, happy hour and hot meal and wine for the night.

 © 2017 - Extremo Sur Rafting & Kayak - email@example.com